 Let’s get started!

 A reliable onboarding process for remote developers is essential to reduce employee turnover (which can occur within a few months of hiring) and increase productivity.
 Onboarding remote developers requires a predefined onboarding process.
-This process sets the company for future success and helps fix any flaws in the processes.
+This process sets the company for future success and helps fix any process flaws.

 Pre-onboarding refers to the period of time after a candidate accepts a job offer but before their joining date.
 It may include the hiring process itself and the internal preparations to streamline the onboarding phase.